tokenami/tokenami/README.md

 Before raising a bug, please double-check that it isn't [already in my todo list](https://github.com/tokenami/tokenami/issues).
 Some common pitfalls are listed below.
 If you need additional support or encounter any issues, please don't hesitate to join the [Tokenami discord server](https://discord.gg/CAU4HNR4XK).

-### Unable to authenticate with GitHub registry
+### Unable to install packages from GitHub registry

-If you did not set up an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for working with git locally, you may come across this issue.
-You can set one up or run the following command using the Personal Access Token from earlier as your password:
+If you are having trouble installing packages, remove `/:_authToken=$TOKENAMI_TOKEN` from `.npmrc` and run the following command:

 ```
 npm login --scope=@tokenami --auth-type=legacy --registry=https://npm.pkg.github.com
 ```

+The Personal Access Token you created earlier should be your password.

 ## Credits